DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/strategies-for-lps-uniswap.md

 Remember, individual circumstances can change over time, and the chosen strategy should reflect these changes.
 It's also essential to consider that while categorizations can guide decision-making, they may not cover all potential situations and outcomes.

+---
+## Evaluation

+##### Which strategy is considered low risk and offers low gains due to lower capital efficiency?

+- [ ]  HODL 100% of One Token
+- [x]  Provide Wide Range Liquidity
+- [ ]  Provide Liquidity in Volatile Token Pools
+- [ ]  HODL 50% of Both Tokens

+##### Which strategy is considered to have moderate risk and potential for moderate gains?

+- [ ]  HODL Stable Coins
+- [ ]  Provide Wide Range Liquidity
+- [ ]  Provide Liquidity in Volatile Token Pools
+- [x]  HODL 100% of One Token

+##### Which strategy is considered high risk with potential for high returns?

+- [ ]  HODL Stable Coins
+- [ ]  Provide Wide Range Liquidity
+- [x]  Provide Liquidity in Volatile Token Pools
+- [ ]  HODL 50% of Both Tokens